godfreyzubiaga/100-days-of-code/log.md

 **Details**: I've added a sign-in and sign-out using redux and express.
 This is only temporary because I still don't have a sign-up form.
 I hard coded a credential for now just to check if I can sign-in and sign-out.

 ---

+### Day 21: January 25, 2019

+**Today's Progress**: Added Temporary Sign-up

+**Details**: Added a temporary sign-up that doesn't connect to the server/database yet.
+Fixed some bugs and improve my server handlers.

+---